jkutner/jkutner.github.com/_posts/2015-08-17-deploy-gradle-ratpack-heroku-docker.md

 You can visit the Heroku Dev Center for more information on [Heroku's Docker CLI]().
 And you can learn more about [Ratpack](http://ratpack.io/) and [Docker](https://docs.docker.com/) from their respective documentation sites.
-You can also find more information about [deploy Gradle apps to Heroku](https://devcenter.heroku.com/articles/deploying-gradle-apps-on-heroku) on the Dev Center.
+You can also find more information about [deploying Gradle apps to Heroku](https://devcenter.heroku.com/articles/deploying-gradle-apps-on-heroku) on the Dev Center.